actility/tpxle-nit/README.md

 # Helium Network Interface Translator for ThingPark X Location Engine

-## Easy installation without building the app
+## Option #1: Easy installation without building the app
 0. Make sure that beyond docker engine you have [docker-compose](https://docs.docker.com/compose/install/) available on your platform.
 1. Create a flolder structure for the configuration, the persistent db and for the logs of the app:
     ```